Bylaws

 Membership in the Academy shall consist of individuals who meet the requirements for membership as herein defined.
 No member shall hold more than one membership in the Academy.
 There is no limit on the number of members the Academy may admit.
 A record of current members will be kept at the principal office.
 A member of this Academy is not, as such, personally liable for the debts, liabilities, or obligations of the Academy.
 No member may transfer a membership or any right arising therefrom.
 All rights of membership cease upon the member’s death or termination of membership.

-A fellow member shall be a physician assistant who is a graduate of an accredited educational program and/or who is certified by an agency recognized by the Board of Directors.
+A fellow member shall be a physician associate who is a graduate of an accredited educational program and/or who is certified by an agency recognized by the Board of Directors and has active fellow membership within AAPA.
 Fellow members shall have full voting rights and shall be eligible to hold office.
 Fellow members shall be required to pay dues annually unless dues are waived on an annual basis by a majority vote of the Board of Directors.

-A student member is an individual who is enrolled in a physician assistant program approved by the Accreditation Review Commission on Education for the Physician Assistant or successor agency accredited or provisionally approved physician assistant program.
-They shall not be entitled to vote, hold office, nor chair committees except as provided in the Administrative Policy.
-A student Advisory Committee shall represent the concerns of students as defined in Policy.
+A student member is an individual who is enrolled in a physician associate program approved by the Accreditation Review Commission on Education for the Physician Assistant or successor agency, an accredited or provisionally approved physician associate program.
+Student members shall not be entitled to vote, chair committees, or hold office other than the board student representative.
+A Student Advisory Committee shall represent the concerns of students as defined in Policy.
 Student members shall be required to pay dues.

-Honorary membership may be conferred upon persons who have rendered distinguished service to the physician assistant profession in Michigan, upon the recommendation and vote of the Board of Directors.
+Honorary membership may be conferred upon persons who have rendered distinguished service to the physician associate profession in Michigan, upon the recommendation and vote of the Board of Directors.
 Honorary members shall have all the rights and privileges of the Academy with the exception of voting, holding office and/or chairing committees.
-They shall be exempt from the payment of dues.
+Honorary Members shall be exempt from the payment of dues.

 Affiliate members shall consist of individuals who do not qualify for any other membership category.
 Affiliate members shall be entitled to the privileges of the floor, but shall not be entitled to vote or to hold office.
 Affiliate members shall be required to pay annual dues.